rasaghnak/Dynamic-Stock-Stream-Processing-with-Kafka-and-AWS/README.md

 1. **Producer**:
    - Simulates stock market data from a CSV dataset.
    - Streams data to Kafka using Python.
-   - Integrates with AWS services via the `boto3` SDK.

 2. **Apache Kafka**:
    - Acts as the backbone of real-time data streaming.
    - Deployed on **AWS EC2** for high availability.
+   - Used zoo keeper to monitor the data storage

 3. **Consumer**:
    - Listens to Kafka topics.